ADR-033: Tenancy enforcement — app-layer primary, RLS backstop

 service_role) compound the failure modes.
 RLS as a backstop is cheap; RLS as the only boundary is a load-bearing single point of failure.

-Spectral has FastAPI in the trust path (per ADR-002’s API tier).
+Spectral has FastAPI in the trust path (the API tier per ADR-034).
 ADR-034’s decision to remove the direct-SDK frontend pattern eliminates the “anon key reachable” concern.
-With both conditions in place, the right tenancy posture is app-layer primary, RLS backstop — and ADR-002’s RLS-primary framing is partially superseded.
+With both conditions in place, the right tenancy posture is app-layer primary, RLS backstop.

 Decision